Student Rights and Responsibilities

 Communicate with Instructors

-After sending accommodation letters, you are responsible for communicating individually with each instructor to discuss how your accommodations will be provided in their course.
-Meet with each instructor during office hours or by virtual appointment, or communicate via phone or email if you are taking an online class.
+After sending accommodation letters, you must follow up with each instructor to discuss how accommodations will be implemented.
+Meet during office hours, schedule an appointment, or communicate by email.

 Communicate with ODS

-You are responsible for making arrangements to receive accommodations in a timely manner, which may involve scheduling exams to be proctored by ODS, requesting materials in alternative formats, etc.
+You are responsible for making arrangements to receive accommodations in a timely manner, which may involve scheduling exams to be proctored by ODS, requesting materials in accessible formats, etc.

-If you have questions or concerns about your accommodations after you’ve communicated with instructors, contact your Accommodations Specialist promptly to discuss.
+If you have questions after you’ve communicated with instructors, contact your Accommodations Specialist promptly to discuss.

 Success vs. Access

 A list of campus resources is available.
-Students needing assistance identifying off-campus resources may contact ODS.
+Contact your Accommodations Specialist for help identifying off-campus resources.